sara-sabr/ITStrategy/_posts/en/2020-04-21-how-is-the-public-service-managing-large-IT-project.md

 The focus on the project was to meet the deadline and budget.
 Making a decision based on the two criteria led costing $2.2 billion for the next seven-year period of 2016-2017 to 2022-2023 compared to the $70 million annual savings.

 Thus, gathering all the insights in the OAG Audit Reports relating the IT Large projects from 1995 to 2018, departments and agencies have demonstrated limited success in large IT projects.
+This is also observed by the Standish Group that evaluated only [6.4% of projects above $10M USD were successful][https://18f.gsa.gov/2019/04/09/why-we-love-modular-contracting/], and from [the response to the House of Commons questions][https://large-government-of-canada-it-projects.github.io/] (that asked federal government departments to report ongoing or planned IT projects over $1M) suggesting such IT Projects were more at risk of schedule delay and overbudgeting
 They have met more deficiencies in the high-risk projects rather than improvements.
 They have not shown to be consistent with meeting current and future requirements in all phases of a project.
-The Departments and Agencies solution seem to reduce the scope of the project and extended the timelines for the likelihood success.
+The departments and agencies' solution seems to be to [reduce the scope of the projects and extend the timelines][[https://www.oag-bvg.gc.ca/internet/English/parl_oag_201106_02_e_35370.html], in an effort to increase the likelihood of success.
 The governance Framework remains the constant challenge to manage the IT project.
 The only management key criteria that have progressed in the projects are the organizational capacity and Project Risk Management.